Skip to content

 Unit one

-In the equations, a user can explicitly refer to an identity object.
-For example:
+You can explicitly refer to an identity object:

 constexpr auto my_unit = one / second;